linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Financial Instruments Lecture Notes/Futures and Options.md

 # Examples:

-- Combining  $100 million of a stock with beta = 0.8 and$ 100 million of a portfolio with beta = 1.0 yields a $200 million portfolio with beta = 0.9
+- Combining  \$100 million of a stock with beta = 0.8 and\$ 100 million of a portfolio with beta = 1.0 yields a \$200 million portfolio with beta = 0.9
-- Adding a  $100 million long S&P 500 futures position to a$ 100 million portfolio with beta = 0.8 produces a position still worth $100 million.
-But its exposure to the market is like $180 million in the index, so its beta is 1.8.
+- Adding a  \$100 million long S&P 500 futures position to a\$ 100 million portfolio with beta = 0.8 produces a position still worth \$100 million.
+But its exposure to the market is like \$180 million in the index, so its beta is 1.8.

 # Statistical Hedging